Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 </div>
 *Figure 4: Logical schema of the 3dSceneLayerInfo document*

-### Class 3dSceneLayerInfo
+### <a name="Class 3dSceneLayerInfo"></a>Class 3dSceneLayerInfo

 Each 3dSceneLayerInfo object describes a Layer.
 The 3dSceneLayerInfo is a major object in the 3dSceneLayerInfo document.
 A SceneServiceInfo document can contain 1...* 3dSceneLayerInfo documents.

-See [3D Scene Layer Info](docs/1.6/3DSceneLayer.cmn.md) for more details regarding Integrated Mesh, 3D objects and point scene layer.
+For more details regarding Integrated Mesh, 3D objects and point scene layer, see [3D Scene Layer Info](../docs/1.6/3DSceneLayer.cmn.md).<br/>
-See [Layer description](docs/2.0/layer.pcsl.md) for more details regarding point scene layer.
+For more details regarding point scene layer, see [Layer description](../docs/2.0/layer.pcsl.md).

 ### Class Store

 The Class Store object describes the physical storage of a layer.
 This enables the client to detect when multiple layers are served from the same store.
 Including multiple layers in a single store allows them to share resources.
 When the resources are shared, layers with different attribute schemas or symbology, but the same content type, can be served efficiently.

-See the [store](docs/1.6/store.cmn.md) for more details regarding Integrated Mesh, 3D objects and point scene layer.
+For more details regarding Integrated Mesh, 3D objects and point scene layer, see the [store](../docs/1.6/store.cmn.md) <br/>
-See the [store point cloud scene layer](docs/2.0/store.pcsl.md) for more details regarding point scene layer.
+For more details regarding point scene layer, see the [store point cloud scene layer](../docs/2.0/store.pcsl.md).

 ### Class Geometry Schema

 The defaultGeometry schema is used in stores where all ArrayBufferView geometry declarations use the same pattern for face and vertex elements.
 It reduces redundancies of ArrayBufferView geometry declarations in a store, and reuses the GeometryAttribute type from FeatureData.
 Only valueType and valuesPerElement are required.

-See the [default geometry schema](docs/1.6/defaultGeometrySchema.cmn.md) for more details regarding Integrated Mesh, 3D objects and point scene layer.
+For more details regarding Integrated Mesh, 3D objects and point scene layer, see the [default geometry schema](../docs/1.6/defaultGeometrySchema.cmn.md).<br/>
-See the [default geometry schema point cloud scene layer](docs/2.0/defaultGeometrySchema.pcsl.md) for more details regarding point scene layer.
+For more details regarding point scene layer, See the [default geometry schema point cloud scene layer](../docs/2.0/defaultGeometrySchema.pcsl.md).

 ### Class HeaderAttribute

 Headers to Geometry resources must be uniform across a cache and may only contain fixed-width, single element fields.
 The HeaderDefinition provides the name of each field and the header valueType.

-See [header attribute](docs/1.6/headerAttribute.cmn.md) for more details regarding 3D objects and point scene layer.
+For more details regarding 3D objects and point scene layer, see [header attribute](../docs/1.6/headerAttribute.cmn.md).

 ### Class Field

 The Field class is used to provide schema information for a 3dSceneLayer.

-See [class field](docs/1.6/field.cmn.md) for more details regarding 3D objects, point cloud and point scene layer.
+For more details regarding Integrated Mesh, 3D objects and point scene layer, see the [class field](../docs/1.6/field.cmn.md).<br/>
+For more details regarding point scene layer, See the [class field](../docs/1.6/field.pcsl.md).

 ### Class AttributeStorageInfo

 The attributeStorageInfo is a major object in the 3dSceneLayerInfo document.
 It describes the structure of a node's binary attributeData resource.

-See [attribute storage info](docs/1.6/attributeStorageInfo.cmn.md) for more details regarding 3D objects and point scene layer.
+For more details regarding 3D objects and point scene layer, see [attribute storage info](../docs/1.6/attributeStorageInfo.cmn.md).<br/>
-See [attributeInfo](docs/2.0/attributeInfo.pcsl.md) for more details regarding point cloud scene layer.
+For more details regarding point cloud scene layer, see [attributeInfo](../docs/2.0/attributeInfo.pcsl.md).

 ### Class IndexScheme

 The IndexScheme class describes the computational and structural properties of the index used within an I3S store.

 Point clouds have a different index scheme.
-See [point cloud index scheme](docs/1.6/index.pcsl.md) for more details.
+See [point cloud index scheme](../docs/2.0/index.pcsl.md) for more details.

 <table>
 	<tr>